OssieNomae/FastClusterPatcher/README.md

 # FastClusterPatcher
- A Workaround for a FastCluster induced slow downs, moving attached parts outside of the humanoid models
+ A Workaround for a FastCluster induced slowdowns, moving attached parts outside of the humanoid models

 <div align="center">
 <h1 align="center">FastClusterPatcher</h1>
   <p align="center">
-     A Workaround for a FastCluster induced slow downs, moving attached parts outside of the humanoid models
+     A Workaround for a FastCluster induced slowdowns, moving attached parts outside of the humanoid models
   </p>
     <a href="https://github.com/OssieNomae/FastClusterPatcher">Github</a>
     ·